Emmy Noether Junior Research Group

 Tobias Sick

 Tobias Sick is currently working as a doctoral research associate at the Institute of Arabic and Islamic Studies at the University of Münster.
-Within the scope of the DFG Priority Programme 1981: “Transottomanica: Osteuropäisch-osmanisch-persische Mobilitätsdynamiken”, he is working on his dissertation in the project titled “Inner-Islamic Transfer of Knowledge in the Ottoman Empire: On Translations of Works of Islamic Mysticism within Transregional Sufi Networks in the Anatolian and Arab Provinces”.
-He has received his master’s degree in the field of languages, history and cultures of the Middle East from Tübingen University (Germany), during which he studied abroad at Tarbiat Modares University in Tehran and gathered work experience at the German Orient-Institut in Beirut.
+Within the scope of the DFG Priority Programme 1981: “Transottomanica: Eastern European-Ottoman-Persian Mobility Dynamics” (2017–2023), he began working on his dissertation project titled preliminarily “Inner-Islamic Transfer of Knowledge in the Ottoman Empire: On Translations of Works of Islamic Mysticism within Transregional Sufi Networks in the Anatolian and Arab Provinces”.
+He received his master’s degree in the field of languages, history, and cultures of the Middle East from the University of Tübingen, during which he studied abroad at Tarbiat Modares University in Tehran and gathered work experience at the German Orient-Institut in Beirut.
 Having started his dissertation project at Leipzig University in 2020, he was also a member of the Graduate School Global and Area Studies there.

 Link to profile page